Skip to content

 • If you use exact the same items listed in the BOM, you can start using following

-• In the photobooth-app enable the WLED integration and add the serial port to the ESP device in the admin config.
+• In the photobooth-app enable the WLED plugin and select the serial port of the ESP in the admin config.

-For more detailed instructions on the WLED device itself see the WLED website see
+For more detailed instructions on the WLED device itself see the WLED website.

 Define your own presets